-Any student, faculty member, staff member, or visitor to the campus who has experienced, witnessed, or has knowledge of gender-based harassment and/or discrimination, sexual assault, sexual misconduct, domestic violence, dating violence, stalking or other sexual offense should report the incident immediately to the Title IX coordinator, the deputy Title IX coordinators, campus police, director of student conduct, or the CARE Team as soon as possible.
+Any student, faculty or staff member, or visitor to the campus who has experienced, witnessed, or has knowledge of gender-based harassment and/or discrimination, or other forms of sexual misconduct (dating violence, domestic violence, stalking, or sexual assault) should report the incident immediately to the Office of Title IX and Clery Compliance (Title IX coordinator & Clery Compliance Officer or the Campus Investigator).
+Reports may also be made to a deputy Title IX coordinator, Police and Public Safety, director of Student Conduct, or the CARE Team.